delcroip/dolibarr_project_timesheet/README.md

 # dolibarr_project_timesheet
-Timesheet view for project in Dolibarr timesheet navigation & submit done with Ajax ( no reload of the entire page needed)
+Timesheet view for project in Dolibarr

 # Functionnalities
  - Timespend entry by week for all the eligible task of an user per week in the timesheet page